Menu

 WHO PUTS THE JOURNAL TOGETHER?

-The current editor is Steve Abrams, of Philadelphia, and the designer is Joe Tenerelli, Springfield, PA.
+The current editor is Jamie Donmoyer, and the designer is Joe Tenerelli.
 The magazine is printed and mailed by Modern Litho in Jefferson City, Missouri.
-Our columnists work in California, Iowa, Florida, Pennsylvania; and contributors are from all over the United States and Canada, and occasionally other ;parts of the world.
+Our columnists work in California, Iowa, Florida, Pennsylvania; and contributors are from all over the United States and Canada, and occasionally other parts of the world.

 WHO MAY SUBMIT ARTICLES?

 Anyone with an idea may submit an article, and/or photographs.
 The submission process is very easy and informal.
-Send an email to the editor, Steve Abrams at journal@puppeteers.org, and describe what you want to write or what you wish to submit.
+Send an email to the editor, Jamie Donmoyer at journal@puppeteers.org, and describe what you want to write or what you wish to submit.
 He will give you the guidelines about word length, picture specifications, and the best way to send your work electronically.

 GENERAL GUIDELINES